pombredanne/airstrip.js/README.md

 About
 -------------

-This project is meant to ease dealing with third-party javascript dependencies in large projects.
+This project is meant to ease dealing with third-party javascript dependencies in ambitious browsers projects.

 Problem
 -------------